Azure/iotedge-lorawan-starterkit/docs/adr/discovery.md

 We propose to add an ASP.NET Core Web Application to the OSS starter kit that exposes an endpoint for service discovery.
 The Web App can deployed anywhere (as a highly available cloud service per default, or as an on-premises service for more flexibility).
 With respect to configuration and health probe, we will implement two simple approaches initially, and expand the functionality in a second stage.

 In the initial version, we will not implement a health check.
 We will rely on the fact that if a LBS reconnects to the discovery service, the LNS was not available.
 By using a round-robin distribution mechanism based on in-memory state, we can guarantee reasonably well that the LBS will be connected to a different LNS in a second attempt.
-This takes place after around two minutes.

 For configuring which LBS are in reach of which LNS, we are going to tag the LNS twins and station twins with a "location" or "network" tag.
 All twins with the same tag are considered to be in the same network and in reach of each other.